latana/1DV450_ms223eq/Webbbramverk_Labb_3/README.md

 5. Then write "rake db:seed" to create an admin.
 6. To start the server write "rails s"

+NOTE: If your using nitrous then you'll have to change the origins url in the config.ru file on line 8.

 Now let's continue with the angular part of the project!

 1. Download the file and unzip it.